Share Hoopment for Self-Care with Your Team

-Everyone must sign a waiver, stating that they are physically able enough to engage in a physical activity; and if they feel unfit, to consult a physician before engaging in any physical activity, including Hoopment, Shimmy, or Crazy Arms.
+Everyone must sign a waiver, stating that they are physically able enough to engage in a physical activity; and if they feel unfit, to consult a physician before engaging in any physical activity, including Intuitive Movement 101, Hoopment, and Shimmy.
 All 3 are gentle activities that, when practiced mindfully, will not result in injury.
 Each practicing individual is responsible for listening to their body's needs; I am not liable for any injuries/accidents.

 I recommend an office waiver for the same purposes.